nphdang/turbo_bbo_neurips_2020/README.md

 This implemention is developed for optimizing machine learning models in the BBO competition.
 Please find the instruction from the competition Github: https://github.com/rdturnermtl/bbo_challenge_starter_kit/

 # License
-This implemention is released under FREE license except for the code derived from Turbo.
+This implemention is released under Apache License 2.0 license except for the code derived from Turbo.